abrampers/PRO-BOOK/README.md

 ![Build Pass](https://img.shields.io/badge/Linux%2FOSX%20Build-passing-brightgreen.svg)
 ![Downloads](https://img.shields.io/badge/downloads-1m-brightgreen.svg?longCache=true&style=flat)
 =====
 > A book is both a usually portable physical object and the body of immaterial representations or intellectual object whose material signs—written or drawn lines or other two-dimensional media—the physical object contains or houses.
-Pro-Book is an online book store that allowed user to buy books and give reviews to their purchased books.
+Pro-Book is an online book store that allows user to buy books and give reviews to their purchased books.

 ## Table Of Contents
 - [Introduction](#introduction)